linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥

+.
 Sure!
-Below is the detailed, step-by-step guide for integrating OTP authentication with Pushbullet-based approval via a **Yes/No** response directly through tapping the notification on your second device.
-This solution streamlines the SSH login process by combining two-factor authentication (2FA) with the ease of using a notification for login approval.
+Below is an updated version of the guide for setting up SSH login with OTP authentication and Pushbullet-based approval.
+This guide also includes proper installation steps for the necessary packages, ensuring everything is up-to-date and uses official repositories.

 ---